Marijuana growers have two choices when it comes to starting new plants: grow from seed, or marijuana cloning.

 But you also want to make sure you trays, cloning domes, and root zone media are clean and sterile too.

 Don’t re-use cloning cubes or cloning powders and gels.
 Start fresh every time.
-You can read more about cloning powders and gels in this really useful article.

 If you’re taking 20 clones and seeing only 10 of them survive, something’s wrong, and you want to closely re-evaluate your cannabis cloning techniques, the equipment and environment you use for cloning, and your marijuana motherplants.